manasvil/RapidPrototyping-CoursePlan/README.md

 # [Project title]

-This repo is a collection of course plan documenting a maker-oriented Introduction to Programming course at Georgia Tech CS-6452.
+This repo is course plan documenting a maker-oriented Introduction to Programming course at Georgia Tech CS-6452.
 This class was offered to graduate students from the Masters and PhD program but it can be taught at an udergraduate level too.
+This class was offered over the course of Fall semester and taught two major modules: Introduction to Physical Computing and Introduction to Mobile Phone Programming.
+This repo focuses purely on the firs module i.e. Intro to Physical Computing.
 It contains guidelines that should not be followed exactly.
+For eg. there may be sessions where we use a 3-D printer to prototype a case for a prototype but that can substituted by a manual exercise such as forming a cardboard box case.
 Each module should be tailored to the individual class.
 It is written by and for education innovators.